The Minneapolis 4d program:

 Application process and timeline

-- City will activate the online application portal in early October.
-The City will accept applications until January 7, 2022.
+- City will activate the online application portal in early November.
+The City will accept applications until January 11, 2023 at 5 p.m.
 All applicants must complete an application checklist , and Rent Roll Template .

 - Applicants should submit their applications as soon as possible for fastest review and processing by City staff.